williamchang73/aws-studygroup/README.md

 	People can upload photo to server, store image to EBS not root device Server will response image url right away

+2. 2 week
+	People can upload photo to server, store in S3, return CDN URL